The Ugly Truth About Love

 Why?

-Face it, bat-shit crazy isn't sexist.
+Face it, crazy isn't sexist.
 It never has been.

-Alright, let me spell it out for you so it becomes crystal clear.
+Alright, let me spell it out for you so it becomes crystal clear with an example.

 The Victims have their role too.
 They manufacture drama to get the attention of the Saver because they believe if they look like the helpless victim, someone will come along to solve their "problems" and give them the love, romance, and/or sex that they crave.